jlaumonier/apnea/README.md

 # Apnea
-Studying and analyzing CPAP and other apnea data from OSCAR application
+Studying and analyzing CPAP and other apnea data from OSCAR application.

-The objective here is to provide tools to read OSCAR data to be used in machine learning tools.
+This code use the new python package pyapnea (https://pypi.org/project/pyapnea/)

 ## Requirements
 (outside requirements.txt)